drchrispinnock/awshsm/text/02-Abstract.md

 In this paper we will describe how to set up a test Tezos node and baker with the key protected by CloudHSM.
 The architecture is very similar to the recommended CloudHSM architecture [AWSHSM] where an API Gateway and VPC Endpoint governs access to the HSM.
 In our use case, we will incorporate a Remote Signer system that can interpret the Tezos signing requests and send them to the HSM.
 The Signer also protects against "Double-Signing" and other unwanted operations.

+*The paper will describe infrastructure suitable for development use only.
+Although we will touch on some recommendations in the paper, if you wish to use an HSM in production, you will need to consider your own security model.*